 The safety performance of Canada’s railways has steadily improved over the past decade.
-While the freight rail sector moved a record 503.9 billion gross ton-miles (BGTM) in 2012, it maintained a rate of 2.1 accidents per BGTM, the lowest rate to date.
+While the freight railway sector moved a record 529.6 billion gross ton-miles (BGTM) in 2013, its accident rate was 2.17 accidents/BGTM.

 Railway safety performance data is collected by the Transportation Safety Board of Canada (TSB) and the RAC.
 The TSB maintains a database of safety performance statistics on federally-regulated railways, and the RAC collects similar statistics on provincially-regulated operations.
 The TSB’s database is available at http://www.tsb.gc.ca/eng/rail/index.asp .

 Railway Crossing and Trespassing Accidents